JannisNe/timewise/docs/source/installation.rst

 Data directory
 **************

-`timewise` is capable of downloading and handling a lot of data.
+:code:`timewise` is capable of downloading and handling a lot of data.
 You can specify the location of the working directory:

 .. code-block:: console